TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptParserApi/CustomConditions/Index.rst

   inside.The function "match()" must exist and take a string as its argument and the match function must also return a boolean value.
-This function should be programmed to evaluate the condition line according to your specifications.Currently, if a condition line contains the value "[TYPO3 IS GREAT]" then the condition will evaluate to true and the subsequent TypoScript will be parsed.
+This function should be programmed to evaluate the condition line according to your specifications.
+Currently, if a condition line contains the value "[TYPO3 IS GREAT]" then the condition will evaluate to true and the subsequent TypoScript will be parsed.